fwbrasil/zoot/README.md

 ### Response

 By default, the response body is the value returned by the method and the http status is '200 Ok'.
-If the method throws an exeception, '500 Internal Server Error' is returned.
+If the method throws an exception, '500 Internal Server Error' is returned.

 It is possible to modify this behavior: